 The key is to spend time learning the basic rules so you can use these methods most effectively with your trading strategy.
+See our stock chart patterns guide for a comprehensive overview of the 11 most important chart patterns you may come across.

-Once you have learnt these skills, you will be able to apply them in any financial market that you choose, from shares to indices and forex.
+Once you have learned these skills, you will be able to apply them in any financial market that you choose, from shares to indices and forex.
 Pattern recognition can form the basis of trading strategies for day traders, swing traders and longer-term position traders alike and can be applied to anything from five-minute to weekly charts.

 Rectangles and, in particular, triangles, have a wide number of varieties that can be used.
-In essence, all price patterns are looking at the interaction of supply and demand over time and establishing sensible ways in which to react when these patterns form.
+In essence, all price patterns are looking at the interaction of supply and demand over time and establishing sensible ways in which to react when these trading patterns form.
 This means you will know how you to react in terms of risk management and closing out.

 There are several different types of triangles which can all be very effective for your trading.
 One advantage is that there is no bias to either the long or short side, and this makes them very useful from the perspective of a CFD trader.
 Keep in mind that if you are always biasing yourself to the long side of the market, then you could be missing out on some of the most attractive features of this pattern.